-I’ve never run a marathon but they way I feel about the how the 23rd of December is looking on my calendar right now is how I imagine the finish line must look to a runner.
+I’ve never run a marathon but they way I feel about how the 23rd of December is looking on my calendar right now is how I imagine the finish line must look to a runner.
 Like heaven’s gate.
-Like a macaroni and cheese-topped pizza after a carb cleanse.
-Like that glass of wine I’m going to have at 4,30pm.
+Like macaroni and cheese-topped pizza after a carb cleanse.
+Like that glass of wine, I’m going to have it at 4,30pm.

 2015, in retrospect